ClickCease

 Yes, you may be able to cover the cost of your SQE assessment and SQE preparation by taking out a bank loan or funding yourself privately.
 There is also the option of combining your SQE with a Master’s for which you will then be able to access postgraduate government funding through student finance.

-There are many factors to take into account over how long it will take you to prepare for your SQE 1 exams.
-For example, if you decide to undertake an SQE 1 preparation course as a part-time student it will naturally take you longer than if you are a full-time student as you will be studying less hours in a given week.
+There are many factors to take into account in relation to how long it will take you to prepare for your SQE 1 exams.
+For example, if you decide to undertake an SQE 1 preparation course as a part-time student it will naturally take you longer than if you are a full-time student as you will be studying fewer hours in a given week.
 Generally speaking, for a full-time student, it will take at least 15 to 20 hours a week for 5 to 6 months before you are ready to take the SQE 1 exams.

 You can get further information with regard to the SQE 1 on the SRA’s website.

 If you want to become a solicitor, you will now have to take the SQE 1 as well as the SQE 2 before you can qualify as a solicitor.
-The SQE 1 is the best way in obtaining the appropriate knowledge needed for becoming a solicitor as you will learn on a variety of legal topics.
+Preparing for the SQE1 will help you to gain knowledge and understanding of legal principles in English and Welsh law for both core legal subjects and legal practice areas.

 During the Examination

-You must bring two forms of ID with you to both of your SQE1 assessments – a ‘primary’ and ‘secondary’ form of ID: The primary form of ID must include a photograph of you (eg, a photocard driving licence or passport).
+You must bring two forms of ID with you to both of your SQE1 assessments – a ‘primary’ and ‘secondary’ form of ID: The primary form of ID must include a photograph of you (e.g., a photocard driving licence or passport).
 The secondary form of ID must contain your full name and signature (eg, a signed debit or credit card).
 The SRA warns that if you fail to present the correct forms of identification, you will be denied entry to the examination and forfeit your examination fee.
 Furthermore, the name on your ID must exactly match the name you provided when you registered with the SQE.
+It is advisable to use the same form of ID on the assessment day that you used to register for your SQE account.

 There is no dress code for SQE1.
 You can wear what you feel comfortable in, but you may be asked to remove bulky external clothing during security checks.
 You are advised to wear sufficient layers of clothing to ensure you are comfortable, depending on the room temperature at the test centre.